 Social media algorithms love video, which means you should be including it in your social media content calendar.
 Video seems intimidating, but there are a lot of ways to incorporate it without hiring a professional videographer.
 Make educational animations, playful GIFs and short videos shot on your mobile phone.

 Animaker: We’ve been playing around with Animaker and we love how easy it is to use.
-Short animations take just a few hours to put together and make great sharable content, especially when they’re filled with valuable information.
+Short animations take just a few hours to put together and make great shareable content, especially when they’re filled with valuable information.

 Boomerang: Instagram-owned Boomerang is a super simple app that makes video loops (they’re basically GIFs).
 They’re easy to shoot on your phone and don’t require any editing before posting them to Instagram.